9 Secret Reasons You Might Have Back Pain

 Your pants are too tight

 Skinny jeans could be doing a number on your back.
 A study by the British Chiropractic Association found that 73 percent of women suffered back pain due to their wardrobe.
 Skinny jeans, high heels, and a big bag were among the top culprits.
 For clothes that are snug but not skintight, look for fabrics with a bit of stretch to them.
 Make sure you can easily slip a finger under the waistband.
+(You can also find relief with one of these expert-recommended products for lower back pain.)

 You sit on your duff all day

 “Inactivity is one of the most detrimental things you can do to your body,” says Suggs.
 “Your muscles get used to being in that seated position, so they tighten up.”
 To combat sitting-induced muscle stiffness and tightness, stretch your lower posterior muscles (Achilles, calves, hamstrings, and glutes) when you wake up.
 “When those start to tighten then your lower back starts to feel the brunt of the pain,” says Suggs.
 He also suggests a quick stretch midday and before bed.
 “It’s also a good idea to get up and walk around a few times throughout the day, and to make sure your back is supported and not slouched when you are seated, says Suggs.
+Walk yourself through these stretches for lower back pain to get rid of the tightness and consider buying an office chair for back pain relief.

 You still smoke